 Disputes.
-In the event of any claim by or against, or any dispute with, Contractor hereunder, the Services shall, at Owner’s option, be continued by Contractor, unless Contractor terminates this Agreement in accordance with Section 13.3 below.
+In the event of any claim by or against, or any dispute with, Contractor hereunder, the Services shall, at Responsible Party’s option, be continued by Contractor, unless Contractor terminates this Agreement in accordance with Section 13.3 below.
 Any dispute between the parties hereto shall be settled by a court of competent jurisdiction located in the state where the Property is located.
 To the extent not prohibited by Applicable Laws, each party waives its right to a jury trial with respect to all issues arising hereunder.

 Labor Disputes.
-In the event Contractor becomes involved in any labor dispute or labor-related stoppage, Owner, at its option, may terminate this Contract upon one (1) day’s notice to Contractor.
+In the event Contractor becomes involved in any labor dispute or labor-related stoppage, Responsible Party, at its option, may terminate this Contract upon one (1) days’ notice to Contractor.

 Default by Contractor; Termination.

 Termination for Failure to Perform.
-Without any further obligation to Contractor, except for payment for Services satisfactorily completed prior to the effective time of termination, Owner may, by written notice to Contractor, terminate this Contract if Contractor fails to perform any of its obligations hereunder and does not cure such failure within three (3) days after receipt of written notice from Owner specifying such failure.
+Without any further obligation to Contractor, except for payment for Services satisfactorily completed prior to the effective time of termination, Responsible Party may, by written notice to Contractor, terminate this Contract if Contractor fails to perform any of its obligations hereunder and does not cure such failure within three (3) days after receipt of written notice from Responsible Party specifying such failure.

 Termination for Any or No Reason.
-Without any further obligation to Contractor, except for payment for Services satisfactorily completed prior to the effective time of termination, Owner may terminate this Contract at any time during the Term for any reason or no reason, with or without cause, by at least twenty (20) days’ prior written notice to Contractor declaring such termination, in which case, upon receipt of such notice, Contractor shall halt any new Services and shall take such action as may be necessary to complete existing Services so that the Property is stabilized and the Premises and the Property are surrendered to Owner in safe and clean condition.
+Without any further obligation to Contractor, except for payment for Services satisfactorily completed prior to the effective time of termination, Responsible Party may terminate this Contract at any time during the Term for any reason or no reason, with or without cause, by at least twenty (20) days’ prior written notice to Contractor declaring such termination, in which case, upon receipt of such notice, Contractor shall halt any new Services and shall take such action as may be necessary to complete existing Services so that the Property is stabilized and the Premises and the Property are surrendered to Responsible Party in safe and clean condition.

 Contractor’s Right to Terminate.
-Contractor may only terminate this Contract if Owner shall fail to make a payment required hereunder and Owner shall fail to cure such non-payment or notify Contractor of a dispute within thirty (30) days after receipt of written notice of such non-payment from Contractor.
+Contractor may only terminate this Contract if Responsible Party shall fail to make a payment required hereunder and Responsible Party shall fail to cure such non-payment or notify Contractor of a dispute within thirty (30) days after receipt of written notice of such non-payment from Contractor.

-Owner’s Right to Stop Services.
-If Contractor fails to correct Services that are not in accordance with the requirements of the Contract Documents or fails to carry out the Services in accordance with the Contract Documents, Owner may deliver a notice to Contractor setting forth that such a failure is occurring and has occurred, and demanding that Contractor commence a cure of such failure within three (3) days and diligently pursue such cure thereafter.
-In the event that the cure is not commenced within such three (3) day period or is not pursued diligently thereafter, Owner may, by a second written notice to Contractor, order Contractor to stop the Services, or any portion thereof, until the cause for such order has been eliminated; provided, however, that the right of Owner to stop the Services shall not give rise to a duty on the part of Owner to exercise this right for the benefit of Contractor or any other person or entity and shall not give rise to any liability of Owner to Contractor resulting from any delay (except to the extent that such order is found to be improper).
+Responsible Party’s Right to Stop Services.
+If Contractor fails to correct Services that are not in accordance with the requirements of the Contract Documents or fails to carry out the Services in accordance with the Contract Documents, Responsible Party may deliver a notice to Contractor setting forth that such a failure is occurring and has occurred, and demanding that Contractor commence a cure of such failure within three (3) days and diligently pursue such cure thereafter.
+In the event that the cure is not commenced within such three (3) day period or is not pursued diligently thereafter, Responsible Party may, by a second written notice to Contractor, order Contractor to stop the Services, or any portion thereof, until the cause for such order has been eliminated; provided, however, that the right of Responsible Party to stop the Services shall not give rise to a duty on the part of Responsible Party to exercise this right for the benefit of Contractor or any other person or entity and shall not give rise to any liability of Responsible Party to Contractor resulting from any delay (except to the extent that such order is found to be improper).